 "Perhaps you have seen pictures of Krishna, and if so, you have noticed that Krishna is always jolly.
 If you join His society, you will also become jolly.
 Have you ever seen pictures of Krishna working with a machine?
 Have you ever seen pictures of Krishna smoking?
 No, He is by nature full of pleasure, and if you unfold yourself in that way, you will also find pleasure."

 In these absorbing talks, Srila Prabhupada deeply explores the philosophy of yoga as explained in the Sixth and Eighth Chapters of the Gita, showing clearly how these timeless teachings apply today.
-Srila Prabhupada's talks probe questions concerning the nature of consciousness, techniques of meditation, karma, death, reincarnation, and even spiritual ecstasy.
+Learn about the nature of consciousness, techniques of meditation, karma, death, reincarnation, and even spiritual ecstasy.

 Table of Contents